TinyFactory/Tiny-Factory-Docs/_posts/2013-01-11-formatting-partitioning-and-mounting-drives-on-cent-os.md

 published: true
 ---

-# Mounting a new disk or external drive on CentOS

 I always forget how to do this, so here is a quick writeup.

 **Important:** You need to be root or add `sudo` before all commands.